Electronic technologies to boost diversity in Alberta’s economy

 Through the creation of cross-discipline and cross-industry dialogue on emerging technologies and their impact on society, ABCtech germinates unique opportunities for collaboration amongst stakeholders who may otherwise not interact.
 ABCtech achieves this through a series of carefully constructed and executed events.

-“ABCtech’s mandate is very much in accord with the CPEIA’s approach to building the industry ecosystem required to drive the commercialization and end-user adoption of emerging technologies,” said Peter Kallai, President and CEO of the CPEIA.
+“ABCtech’s mandate is very much in accord with the CPEIA’s approach to building the industry ecosystem required to drive the commercialization and end-user adoption of emerging technologies,” said Mark Majewski, President and CEO of the CPEIA.
 “To grow Canada’s capability and market opportunity in printable and flexible electronics, it’s critical for us to partner with regional agencies across Canada that support established and emerging technology sectors.”

 “Alberta wants to, needs to and is diversifying its economy,” said Perry Kinkaide, Founder and Past President of ABCtech.
 “Analytics, big data and machine learning are the foundation of the new economy and technology areas that can benefit from the application of printable and flexible electronics.
 This partnership will help those that can benefit from printable and flexible electronics in our province get the recognition and support they need to take advantage of these market opportunities.”